Trump’s power on Twitter, Facebook will outlive his presidency

-It’s a pace he could easily keep up as a private citizen looking to influence debates, mock opponents or help revive his flagging business interests, say social media researchers.
+It’s a pace he could easily keep up as a private citizen looking to influence debates, mock opponents or help revive his flagging business interests, social media researchers say.

 “There’s no way that Donald Trump sits on his hands while Biden undermines his legacy,” said Timothy Naftali, a New York University historian.
 “He is likely to be a fundamentally disruptive presence in American political life as an ex-president.
 And that is, once again, norm busting.”